Tuesday, July 23, 2013

 Note: The following review of Evgeny Morozov's To Save Everything Click Here explores the intersection between UX and political theory.
 For a shorter review that is targeted at a larger group of educational technologists see my review on Instructure's Keep Learning blog.

 In To Save Everything Click Here, Evgeny Morozov, is, by his own admission, the take down artist par extraordinaire.
 Do you have a passing regard for Clay Shirky’s belief that the internet triggered the Arab Spring and that the architecture of the internet might serve as a model for government?
 Do you perchance think as Nicholas Carr does in The Shallows that browsing the Web diminishes our capacity to think deeply?
 Were you largely persuaded by Tim Wu’s history in the The Master Switch?
 Do you think that technology actually does exhibit autonomous behaviors as Kevin Kelly argues in What Technology Wants?
-I know I do.
-In my view they are canonical thinkers on the Web.
-But after reading Morozov, I’m a little less sure about their status because he does his compelling best to turn them into hollow idols who have fallen prey to internet-centrism (the belief that the Internet has an essence which gives legitimacy to certain forms of justice) and, to some degree, to solutionism.
+After reading Morozov, you might begin to harbor doubts because he does his compelling best to turn them into hollow idols who have fallen prey to internet-centrism (the belief that the Internet has an essence which gives legitimacy to certain forms of justice) and, to some degree, to solutionism.

 Solutionism, as Morozov describes it, is the attempt to impose tech fixes on social practices that may not need fixing, as well as the concomitant effort to restrict the spaces in which we exercise moral choices.
 Morozov best illustrates this by contrasting the Berlin subway system to the New York one.
 In Berlin, there are no turnstiles or other machinery that enforce the purchase of a ticket.
 Of course, passengers are still expected to buy tickets.
 But if you don’t you can still get on the metro and ride it (assuming the risk that a conductor might apprehend you if you can’t show him one).
 In contrast, in New York there are turnstiles.
 And these are there to prevent you from boarding unless you’ve already purchased a ticket.
 Morozov argues that in Berlin the design ensures that you have a moral choice to make (to pay or not to pay?) whereas in New York that choice has already been made for you.
 The New York design, is more “frictionless” and efficient since you can’t break the rules.
 But Morozov questions whether this efficiency is actually a desirable design since we need to exercise moral choices to be truly human.